 - a.
-Where a special flood hazard area is indicated solely by a P-FP subdistrict, the area will be regulated according to standards applicable to the A zone. - b.
-Determinations of base flood elevations (bfe) in P-FP subdistricts and A zones and flood prone areas shall be made in a consistent manner, according to methods outlined in the document "Dealing with Unnumbered A Zones in Maine Floodplain Management," Maine Floodplain Management Program.
-(September 25, 2013). - c.
-Base flood elevations for A1-30, AE and VE zones shall be those determined by FEMA in a Flood Insurance Study, where available. - d.
-If P-FP zones and A1-30, AE, A, or VE zones apply to an area where FEMA has issued a Letter of Map Amendment (LOMA) or Letter of Map Revision (LOMR) to an applicant determining that the structure or property is not located in the area of special flood hazard, the requirements of Sections 10.23,C and 10.25,T, shall not apply to the structure or property specified in the LOMA or LOMR. - e.
-Applicants shall notify adjacent towns, plantations and townships in writing prior to any alteration or relocation of a watercourse when project applications propose alterations or relocations of flowing waters in a Flood Prone Area Protection (P-FP) Subdistrict or FEMA zone.
+Where a special flood hazard area is indicated solely by a Commission-mapped P-FP subdistrict, the area will be regulated according to standards applicable to the A zone. - b.
+Determinations of base flood elevations (bfe) in Commission-mapped P-FP subdistricts, A zones, and other flood prone areas must be made in a consistent manner, according to methods outlined in the document "Dealing with Unnumbered A Zones in Maine Floodplain Management" (Maine Floodplain Management Program, September 25, 2013). - c.
+Base flood elevations for AE and VE zones must be those determined by FEMA in a Flood Insurance Study, where available. - d.
+If Commission-mapped P-FP zones and A, AE, or VE zones apply to an area where FEMA has issued a Letter of Map Amendment (LOMA) or Letter of Map Revision (LOMR) to an applicant determining that the structure or property is not located in the area of special flood hazard, the requirements of Sections 10.23,C and 10.25,T, do not apply to the structure or property specified in the LOMA or LOMR. - e.
+Applicants must notify adjacent towns, plantations and townships in writing prior to any alteration or relocation of a watercourse when project applications propose alterations or relocations of flowing waters in a Commission-mapped P-FP Subdistrict or FEMA zone.